 Well, I wasn’t there in 1862 when Young’s Literal Translation invented “a token of authority” or 1901 when the American Standard Version came out with “a sign of authority,” but I have my thoughts.
 This verse counters the way people believed the world ought to function, so they added words to explain “what Paul really meant.”

 Contrary to the urban myth, Paul empowered women to make decisions for themselves, rather than granting men the power to do it for them.
+He expected them to do the right thing, of course.
+No doubt about that.

 What else would we expect to see in this passage, if the point is male authority?
 Well, Paul prohibiting women’s public, verbal ministry, that’s what.